-John L Walker who graduated in 1931 was the first optometrist near me in the Bega Valley on the far south coast NSW.
+John L Walker who graduated in 1931 was the first optometrist in the Bega Valley on the far south coast NSW.

-The National professional body was only created in 1918 so he was an early qualified optometrist in the history of NSW South Coast Optometry.
+The National professional body was only created in 1918 so he was a very early qualified optometrist in the history of NSW South Coast Optometry.

 He practiced in Canning St Bega and subsequently moved to the corner of Carp St and Canning St opposite the King’s theatre.

 Many patients depending upon their age ranges still remember him well.